Skip to content

 • Guarantees specific rankings or “first page” results

-• Claims special relationship with Google
+• Claims a special relationship with Google

 • Refuses to provide references or case studies